 WHAT IT SHOWS:

-• In 2022, Asian adults in the Detroit Region were most likely to hold a bachelor’s degree or higher among all racial and ethnic groups at 66.2% and outperformed the national average.
+- Asian adults in the Region were most likely to hold an associate degree or higher (70%).

 WHY IT MATTERS:

-• Chamber programs like the Detroit Promise, which offers tuition-free college access for Detroit high school graduates; Detroit Reconnect, which helps adults pursue higher education; and Detroit Drives Degrees, which works on reaching 60% postsecondary attainment while cutting the equity gap in half.
+- Chamber programs like the Detroit Promise, which offers tuition-free college access for Detroit high school graduates; Detroit Reconnect, which helps adults pursue higher education; and Detroit Drives Degrees, which works on reaching 60% postsecondary attainment in the Region while cutting the equity gap in half.

-BLACK OR AFRICAN AMERICAN HOMEOWNERSHIP AMONG THE LOWEST IN THE REGION
+BLACK OR AFRICAN AMERICAN HOMEOWNERSHIP AMONG THE LOWEST IN THE REGION, BUT LARGE GAINS SEEN IN 2023

 WHAT IT SHOWS: